ThisIsRuvos/ersd/README.md

 ## Quick Setup with Docker

+#### Environment Variables

+The following environment variables are required to run the application:
+  - S3 Credentials to be populated in `docker-compose.yml` and within `apps/server/confg/default.json` under payload bucket and key
+  - SMTP details if you want to send emails to users.
+These can be populated in `apps/server/config/default.json` under email

 To get started quickly, you can use the docker-compose.yml file in the root of the project.
 This will start a FHIR server, a KeyCloak server, and the ERSD server.
 The FHIR server and KeyCloak server will be pre-configured with the necessary data to run the ERSD server, however an additional step is needed to configure the KeyCloak with the ERSD client.

 To start the servers, run the following command from the root of the project: